fl1d/w0ex.github.io/_pages/student-support_en.md

 * **Super Smart Society Doctoral Leadership Scholarship**

   Among the program’s enrolled students, students with a high research ability or outstanding potential will be provided a scholarship with an upper limit of two million yen per year.
-Recipients are selected during the mid-term examination based on evaluations of the students’ participation at an “Interdisciplinary Matching Workshop” and interviews with the program faculty members.
+Recipients are selected during the mid-term examination based on evaluations of the students’ participation at an “Interdisciplinary Matching Workshop” and interviews with the program faculty members.<br>
+  Note:　If you are receiving RA salary from a joint research with SSS consortium partners or from national projects, the scholarship will be  provided within a total of 2 million yen or less in principle.
+The same applies if you have other scholarships.(Tsubame Scholarship is not subject to this payment restriction.)

 * **Research assistantship for promoting interdisciplinary collaborative research**